LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 ### Add fields and more

-You can now run even more commands to add fields, make them required, add them to default view and so on, [feel free to try it out](https://pnp.github.io/cli-microsoft365/cmd/spo/field/field-add/)!
+You can now run even more commands to add fields, make them required, add them to default view, and so on, [feel free to try it out](https://pnp.github.io/cli-microsoft365/cmd/spo/field/field-add/)!

 ![add a list in CLI Microsoft365](https://github.com/LuiseFreese/blog/blob/main/media/sharepointrest-or-graph/cli2.png)

 ## Conclusion

-As always, the answer to the question "When shall I use what" will be a typical consultant 'It Depends'.
-Depending on your experience and skillset, the scope of your app and how you approach it you  will prefer one tool over another - purpose of this blog was to share some options to achieve the same thing - with creating a SharePoint list as an example.
+As always, the answer to the question "When shall I use what" will be a typical consultant 'It Depends.'
+Depending on your experience and skillset, the scope of your app, and how you approach it, you will prefer one tool over another - the purpose of this blog was to share some options to achieve the same thing - with creating a SharePoint list as an example.
 Please tell me - which solution would you prefer?
 Which are your use cases?
-Please reply below, I am curious!
+Please reply below; I am curious!

 ![it depends](https://github.com/LuiseFreese/blog/blob/main/media/sharepointrest-or-graph/itdepends.png)